sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

  1 file changed, 5 insertions(+)
 ```

 Oh no, I've literally made a mess out of my commit.
 Fear not, `git reset HEAD^n` is a great way to softly reset the last `n` commits (softly means that your code changes will still be there, you have just deleted the milestones, be aware that if you have already pushed your code to a repository there will be a conflict when you try to push again after the soft reset, we will take a look at these later).
-This is very useful if you simply want combine the last several commit into one or do more work before committing or just commit again with a different message (I know you can also do the former by `git commit --ammend` but I refuse to remember more commands than it is necessary).
+This is very useful if you simply want combine the last several commits into one or do more work before committing or just commit again with a different message (I know you can also do the former by `git commit --ammend` but I refuse to remember more commands than it is necessary).

 ```bash
 Sergiys-MacBook-Pro:code sbagda01$ git reset HEAD^